The Car Connection Kia Telluride Overview

 Safety and tech features are highlights for the Telluride.
 For its debut year, it's offered in four trim levels and comes standard with automatic emergency braking with pedestrian detection, active lane control, lane-departure warnings, and adaptive cruise control.
 Blind-spot monitors and a head-up display are on its options list.

-A big 10.3-inch touchscreen for infotainment is available while all versions include Apple CarPlay and Android Auto compatibility.
+A big 10.3-inch infotainment became standard in 2022, while all versions include Apple CarPlay and Android Auto compatibility.
 Trick, family-friendly tech such as a PA system that lets the driver speak through a microphone to rear-seat riders and child safety locks in the rear doors that look out for passing traffic are also available on the Telluride.